Our 7-12 ACE Classes

 Our 14-week Intro to AP Calculus Syllabus first begins with a Calculus Diagnostic Test.
 We provide this test to check any specific weaknesses from Acers.
 Then, each student masters the key foundations to calculus, such as:

 When those skills are not fully comfortable yet, calculus can quickly start to feel overwhelming.
-Our syllabus makes sure study is structured and constantly progressing so students are able to approach calculus with much more confidence.
-Sign up to see our syllabus!
+Our syllabus makes sure study is structured and constantly progressing so students and parents are able to measure their growth clearly.

-Then, our syllabus ends as Acers are introduced to the most important ideas that appear in AP Calculus, such as limits, rates of change, and the basic concept behind derivatives.
+The latter ends of our AP Calculus Foundations Syllabus introduce the most important ideas that appear in AP Calculus, such as limits, rates of change, and the basic concept behind derivatives.

 When these topics appear later in AP Calculus, students will not be seeing them for the first time.
 They will already understand the main ideas and feel much more comfortable keeping up with the rigorous pace of AP Calculus AB/BC!